wpgodspeed/wp-godspeed/readme.txt

 == Description ==

-*Important: while this plugin has been tested thoroughly, if something isn't working for you, don't give it a poor rating.
+*Important: while this CDN plugin has been tested thoroughly, if something isn't working for you, don't give it a poor rating.
 Instead, [please file an issue on Github](https://github.com/wpgodspeed/wp-godspeed/issues) and we'll fix any issues for you immediately.
 Thank you!*

 While most caching plugins will enable the use of a CDN, [WP Godspeed](https://wpgodspeed.io) *is* the CDN service.
 It's super easy to setup & use on all of your WordPress sites, with a one click setup process.